 “Majority of butchers are ignorant of Islamic modalities regarding pre-slaughtering and post-slaughtering procedures of animals.
 They just slay the animals and provide mutton, beef and chicken meat to the public that is not Halal.
 Meanwhile, food items are made of such stuff banned by other Muslim countries due to their ingredients are forbidden by Islam.
 Cosmetic, pharmaceutical, chemicals and other industries are scot free to use prohibitive imported materials,” officials disclosed.

-It is vindicated by the fact that in the world of the Halal market of 3 trillion dollar catering 57 Muslim countries including Arab states; Pakistan share is miserable 0.2 percent.
+It is indicated by the fact that in the world of the Halal market of 3 trillion dollars catering to 57 Muslim countries including Arab states; Pakistan share is miserable 0.2 percent.

 Even Gulf and the Middle East countries have started barring Pakistan’s meat and other stuff declaring them non-Halal after they are found not following basic Halal standards and Halal certifications direly needed to tag anything Halal in the world.

-Despite unsavory phenomenon that is tantamount to inflict religious belief and its sanctity, government appears inactive in enforcing Halal butchering SOPs, “Halal Standards” for food and manufacturing, Halal export and import, Halal certification and Halal accreditation so as to help market all products with logo of “Halal” inside and outside the country.
+Despite unsavory phenomenon that is tantamount to inflict religious belief and its sanctity, the government appears inactive in enforcing Halal butchering SOPs, “Halal Standards” for food and manufacturing, Halal export and import, Halal certification, and Halal accreditation so as to help market all products with the logo of “Halal” inside and outside the country.

 Pakistan Halal Accreditation Committee member and Jamia Naeemiya chief administrator Raghib Naeemi said that in the absence of Halal SOPs, non-Halal products had been plaguing the market.
 “Islamic Shariat has laid down rules to define items as Halal and Haram, he said, but who bothers with the letter and spirit.

-He emphasized the need for the prompt making of law, sensitization among people and clamp down businesspeople to put an end the Non-Halal practice.
+He emphasized the need for the prompt making of law, sensitization among people, and clamping down on business people to put an end to the Non-Halal practice.

-According to startling statistics, 1.71 billion of Muslims or 24th of world population around the globe make “Halal Market” very charming.
+According to startling statistics, 1.71 billion Muslims, or 24th of the world population around the globe make the “Halal Market” very charming.

 The Muslim population is growing at the rate of 3 percent per annum and is expected to be 31 percent of the world’s total population by 2025.
-With this growth ascendency, the global demand for Halal food and Shariah compliant products and services continue to balloon.
+With this growth ascendency, the global demand for Halal food and Shariah-compliant products and services continues to balloon.

 Utilizing the Halal Brand to their economic benefit, they have emerged as the biggest exporters of Halal products in today’s world.
-Among Muslim countries Malaysia is the leading global player in the Halal market.
-“Pakistan has a tiny role in world’s Halal industry, and its halal export is restricted to the only Middle East,” said by Dr. Tanvir, an exporter and head of Halal Brand “The Meat” in Pakistan.
+Among Muslim countries, Malaysia is the leading global player in the Halal market.
+“Pakistan has a tiny role in world’s Halal industry, and its halal export is restricted to the only Middle East,” said Dr. Tanvir, an exporter, and head of Halal Brand “The Meat” in Pakistan.

-Pakistan has held five international Halal conferences and Exhibition to give impetus to Halal industry.
+Pakistan has held five international Halal conferences and Exhibitions to give impetus to the Halal industry.
 More than 22 MOUs were signed with no results so far.

-Recently, CM Punjab Shahbaz Sharif inaugurated 5th Halal conference organized by Punjab Halal Development Agency (PHDA) and deplored that volume of livestock trade in the world was $1,000 billion.
-However, Pakistan being the 10th biggest country concerning livestock production its share in this business is almost negligible.
+Recently, CM Punjab Shahbaz Sharif inaugurated the 5th Halal conference organized by Punjab Halal Development Agency (PHDA) and deplored that volume of livestock trade in the world was $1,000 billion.
+However, Pakistan’s share in the livestock business is almost negligible.

 Halal products featuring Halal logo are in great demand even in Non-Muslim countries

-As demand rises, International food chains have started tuning in themselves with Halal trends.
-Since being certified as Halal, McDonald, KFC, Burger King and others noted an increase of 30 percent customers around the world.
+As demand rises, International food chains have started tuning themselves with Halal trends.
+Since being certified as Halal, McDonald’s, KFC, Burger King, and others noted an increase of 30 percent customers around the world.

 On the international front, Pakistan products are not deemed as Halal.
 A recent survey conducted by Halal Development Project Pakistan laid bare the fact that people in China and Africa abstained from buying Pakistani products as they did not see a Halal Logo on them.
 However, they picked up those carrying Halal Logo from the shelves.

-In the perspective of basic infrastructures, Pakistan can nurture Halal market to boost up the ailing economy.
+From the perspective of basic infrastructures, Pakistan can nurture the Halal market to boost up the ailing economy.
 40 million people are engaged in the livestock business.

 Punjab Halal Development Agency (PHDA) has yet to be empowered to exercise its authority.
 Pakistan Halal Products Development Board (PHPDB) was set up in 2009 to promote halal export and trade, but there is no headway so far.

-Establishment of Pakistan Halal Authority (PHA) is still a pipe dream.
-In consultation with PHDA, Pakistan Standards, and Quality Control Authority (PSQCA), Pakistan National Accreditation Council (PNAC) and other stakeholders, national standards for the Halal industry were outlined, but they are yet to come into effect.
+The establishment of the Pakistan Halal Authority (PHA) is still a pipe dream.
+In consultation with PHDA, Pakistan Standards, and Quality Control Authority (PSQCA), Pakistan National Accreditation Council (PNAC), and other stakeholders, national standards for the Halal industry were outlined, but they are yet to come into effect.

-Pakistan Halal Products Development Board (PHPDB) vice chairperson Hasnain Reza Mirza deplored the ongoing sorry state of affairs and said that government passed Halal Authority Act 2014 but forgot to incorporate DHPDB into it.
-Given the situation, he said, Saudi Arab, Iran, and other Muslim countries have been banning Pakistani meat and product terming them non-Halal.
+Pakistan Halal Products Development Board (PHPDB) vice-chairperson Hasnain Reza Mirza deplored the ongoing sorry state of affairs and said that the government passed Halal Authority Act 2014 but forgot to incorporate DHPDB into it.
+Given the situation, he said, Saudi Arabia, Iran, and other Muslim countries have been banning Pakistani meat and product terming them non-Halal.

-Hasnain Reza said that PHDDB had sent a letter to Prime Minister Nawaz Sharif to intervene into the situation to put the house in order.
+Hasnain Reza said that PHDDB had sent a letter to Prime Minister Nawaz Sharif to intervene in the situation to put the house in order.